-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

-File d by the Registrant ⊠ Filed by a Party other than the Registrant □ Che ck the ap propriate box: Prelimi nary Proxy Statement Confid ential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Definit ve Proxy Statement Definit ve Additional Materials Soliciti ng Material pursuant to § 240.14a-12 TTM TECHNOLOGIES, INC. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Pay ment of F Filing Fee (Check the appropriate box): \boxtimes No fe e required.
-Fee c omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p aid previously with preliminary materials. s box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the bus filing by registration statement number, or the Form or Schedule and the date of its filing.
-Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+File d by the e Registrant ⊠ Filed by a Party other than the Registrant $\Box$ Che ck the appropriate box: Prelin ninary Proxy Statement Confi dential, for Use of the C ommission Only (as permitted by Rule 14a-6(e)(2)) $\boxtimes$ Defini itive Proxy Statement Defini itive Additional Materials Solici ting Material pursuant to § 240.14a-12 TTM TECHNOLOGIES, INC. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Pay ment of Filing Fee (Check the ap propriate box): $\boxtimes$ No f ee required.
+Fee (1) per Exchange Act Rules 14a-6(i)(1) and 0-11. curities to which transaction applies: (2) Aggregate number of se curities to which transaction applies: (3) nderlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing te how it was determined): (4) Proposed maximum agg regate value of transaction: (5) Total fee paid: Fee p paid previously with preli minary materials. the is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid the provided by registration statement number, or the Form or Schedule and the date of its filing.
+(2) Form, Schedule or Regi stration Statement No.: (3) Filing Party: (4) Date Filed:

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 9.
-2018
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 8, 2019